 What does the post-COVID working world look like and how can businesses adapt to benefit, both commercially and in the interest of their most valuable assets — their people?

-We caught up with two senior members of the Opus team, Chief Commercial Officer Michael O’Donnell and Sales Directors Matt Dudleston and Stephen Harte, to find out more about the future of work and how our customers can use new — and existing — technology solutions to adapt to it.
+We caught up with three senior members of the Opus team, Chief Commercial Officer Michael O’Donnell and Sales Directors Matt Dudleston and Stephen Harte, to find out more about the future of work and how our customers can use new — and existing — technology solutions to adapt to it.

 ‘Hybrid working’ can be used to describe a working environment in which an organisation’s employees work from both home and the office.
 The movement is growing fast, with UK law firm Irwin Mitchell the latest in a series of large, high profile organisations announcing that it will allow its 3,000 employees to “choose where and when they work in the future”.